Can You Keep a Serval Cat as a Pet?

 Servals Require Specific Habitats and Diets

 Keeping a serval content and engaged may require turning your home into a veritable zoo.
 A serval’s natural instincts compel them to jump, climb, and explore.
 Providing for these needs will likely be expensive and often necessitate creating an entire outdoor enclosure.
-When it comes to their meals, servals can’t make do with your average store-bought cat foods.
-They require a specialized diet featuring a wide variety of protein and nutrient-rich meats.

 Servals Are More Aggressive Than Typical Cats

 While servals are perfectly capable of showing affection, it’s hardly in their nature to relax on the couch or in someone’s lap.
-Their bites are nearly three times stronger than those of typical cats and they love to roughhouse with their claws.
+Their bites are nearly three times stronger than those of typical cats, and they love to roughhouse with their claws.
 While some serval owners may opt to declaw their pets to avoid injury and property damage, the procedure is both controversial and potentially dangerous to cats.
 Since 2019, it has been illegal as an elective procedure in the state of New York.

 Servals Really Like to Mark Their Territory

 In their native grasslands, servals occupy and hunt within a territory all their own.
 Many owners report that they don’t leave the habit of spraying urine to mark their territory behind once they’ve entered a home.
-Some servals won’t take to litter boxes and they are known to regularly, emphatically urinate on furniture and even their owners.
+Some servals won’t take to litter boxes, and they are known to regularly, emphatically urinate on furniture and even their owners.

 Servals are considered a particularly unsafe choice for homes with young children and/or other pets.
 Carefully reflect on your capacity to provide for the needs of such an unusual and demanding pet before bringing home a serval or any exotic cat.
-If you want to learn more about commonplace kitties, check out this guide to popular breeds.